Celtia-Martin/MUSE-RP-RUDP-protocol/README.md

 ![big image](/MUSE-RPLogo.png)
 # MUSE-RP-RUDP-protocol
-MUSE-RP(Multiplayer UDP Service Extension-Reliable Protocol) is a videogame RUDP protocol, written in C#.
+MUSE-RP(Multiplayer UDP Service Extension-Reliable Protocol) is a fully configurable and open source videogame RUDP protocol, written in C#.
 Inspired by TCP mechanisms, MUSE-RP attempts to incorporate the best of both worlds: TCP (reliability) and UDP (speed).
-It arose from the need for a protocol that can be adapted to the specific characteristics of video games.
-MUSE-RP is a fully configurable and open source protocol.
+It was implemented to provide a solution to the need for a protocol that can be adapted to the specific characteristics of video games.
 ## Features
 ### Client-Server architecture
 Use of specific classes for the execution of a client or a server.
 Both inherit from the Host class, which can be modified and configured to create other types of architectures.